 My results show that both the proportion of trees supporting lianas as well as the progression of liana infestation has increased over time.
 However, most significantly, these results show that this increase is not driven by elevated CO2 conditions, as increases in trees supporting lianas and the height attained by lianas were found to a similar extent in both ambient and eCO2 conditions (Fig. 3.3 and 3.4).

 My results contradict the hypothesis that elevated CO2 conditions may be driving increases in lianas.
 A potential explanation for these differences between my work and previous work is that previous studies primarily focussed on lianas in early ontological stages (Hättenschwiler & Körner, 2003; Zotz et al., 2006, Marvin et al., 2015, Granados & Körner, 2002), with none focussing on the proportion of trees supporting lianas or the height attained by lianas.
-Zotz et al. (2006) found that elevated CO2 stimulated the growth of juvenile temperate lianas within the forest understory more strongly than those found in the tree sub-canopy.
-From this evidence it is suggested that under elevated CO2 there would be increased proportions of forest trees infested by lianas (Zotz et al., 2006).
+Zotz et al. (2006) found that elevated atmospheric CO2 stimulated the growth of juvenile temperate lianas within the forest understory more strongly than those found in the tree sub-canopy.
+From this evidence it is suggested that under elevated atmospheric CO2 there would be increased proportions of forest trees infested by lianas (Zotz et al., 2006).
 While in this study the proportion of trees occupied has increased over time, I found there is no indication that infestation had increased in response to elevated CO2.

-Similarly, I found that liana attained height is unaffected by elevated CO2.
+Similarly, I found that liana attained height is unaffected by elevated atmospheric CO2.
 Although evidence from a study on temperate lianas found that in elevated CO2 conditions, sub-canopy lianas attained greater heights upon their host trees, though this trend was not significant (Zotz et al. 2006).
 Liana growth upwards may therefore be constrained more by local environmental factors than rather than by CO2.
 Given that both treatments have low mean LAH, 4.74m and 6.64m in eCO2 and ambient respectively, compared to canopy height of trees (18m+) is it is likely that LAH is limited by site-wide factors.
 The woodland at EucFACE is phosphorus limited (Ellsworth et al., 2017, Duursma et al., 2016), which has been shown to limit the growth of trees (Crous et al., 2015).
 As lianas appear to require greater concentrations of phosphorus than co-occurring trees (Collins et al., 2016), phosphorous limitation rather than CO2 may be limiting their growth.
 This however is difficult to assess using the presently available data for two key reasons.
 Firstly, the TLS data were not of a sufficient resolution where I was able to geometrically model these lianas to assess CO2 effects on allometry, and secondly any TLS measurements of lianas within tree canopies would be inherently biased towards larger liana stems, as smaller stems and foliage proved to be near indistinguishable.